christianroman/CRGradientLabel/README.md

 Requirements
 ----------
 * iOS 7.0 or higher for Swift.
-* iOS 6.0 or higher for Objective-C
+* iOS 6.0 or higher for Objective-C.
-* Demo app requires Xcode 6 and iOS 8.0
+* Demo app requires Xcode 6 and iOS 8.0.

 ## License
 CRGradientLabel is released under the MIT license.
 See